canvasxyz/okra/okra-node/README.md

 // alternatively, you can use the .read and .write methods,
 // which manage commits and aborts automatically. await tree.write(async (txn) => {
+  // note that although the callback here can await on other
+  // async operations, the transaction calls themselves
-  txn.set(Buffer.from("b"), Buffer.from("bar"))
+  // (.get, .set, .delete, etc) are still synchronous. txn.set(Buffer.from("b"), Buffer.from("bar"))
 })